Ricardosgeral/relier/README.md

 ### *6 - Data record*
 ![page6](Nextion/GUI/page6.PNG)

-This page appears when the *Start* green button is pressed.
-The various outputs should appear in the screen and update at constant interval (define in the *Settings*).
+This page appears when the *Start* green button in **Main menu** is pressed.
+The data being recorded appears in the screen and is updated at a constant interval (defined in the *Settings*).

 If "Google sheets" option has been selected, the first reading can take more than normal (due to the request to access the google API).